minvws/nl-covid19-coronacheck-website/_questions-scanner-in-app/en/2-wanneer-zijn-de-apps-klaar-voor-gebruik.md

 ---
 index: 2
 set: 1
-title: When are the apps ready to be used?
+title: When are the apps ready to use?
 ---
 From June 5, visitors will need a negative test result to access some activities and locations.
 Thanks to the CoronaCheck app, visitors can access these locations.
 But only if a corona test shows that they did not have corona at the time.